Ytterby

 Ytterby (/sv/) is a village on the Swedish island of Resarö, in Vaxholm Municipality in the Stockholm archipelago.
 Today the residential area is dominated by suburban homes.

-The swedish name of the village translates literally into "outer village".
+The Swedish name of the village translates literally into "outer village".
 Ytterby is the single richest source of elemental discoveries in the world; the chemical elements yttrium (Y), terbium (Tb), erbium (Er), and ytterbium (Yb) are all named after Ytterby, and the elements holmium (Ho), scandium (Sc), thulium (Tm), tantalum (Ta), and gadolinium (Gd) were also first discovered there.

 Local roads connect Ytterby to county road 274 and hence the mainland.
 Except for the winter months, passenger ships of the Waxholmsbolaget call at a pier in Ytterby, providing a connection to Vaxholm town and Stockholm.
-Ytterby is as well served by several local bus lines of the north east SL district, connecting the area directly to Stockholms Östra station.
+Ytterby is as well served by several local bus lines of the north east SL district, connecting the area directly to Stockholms östra railway station.

 Mine

 Quartz was mined in the area beginning in the 1600s for the ironworks in Uppland.
 Feldspar was mined for local porcelain manufacture, such as Gustavsberg, and the porcelain trade with Britain and Poland.
 The mine is likely the first feldspar mine in Sweden, starting in 1790.
 Feldspar mining was likely sporadic and based on manufacture demand.
 This demand increased in the 1860s, leading to deeper mining efforts at Ytterby.
 The mine became one of the most productive quartz and feldspar mines in the country.
 Feldspar and quartz mining continued until 1933, when the mine was shut down.
 With 177 years of feldspar mining, it was the longest-mined feldspar mine in Sweden.

 Towards the end of the 1940s, the Swedish state, through the REF (Riksnämnden för ekonomisk försvarsberedskap) became interested in the possible usage of the mine.
 In 1953, the mine was renovated and used for the storage of jet fuel, MC 77.
 The storage method led to contamination of the jet fuel, leading to problems in jet engines that used the fuel.
 The storage of jet fuel ended in 1978.
 It was subsequently used to store diesel.
 In 1995, the mine was emptied, and in the following years the area was rehabilitated.

 The mined quartz and feldspar are part of a pegmatite dyke that has a NNE-SSW orientation and a dip of 60° to the west.
 The pegmatite dyke include sections of aplite and graphic granite.
 The surrounding host rock is "gabbro-like greenstone".